Our human volunteers are amazing and dedicated individuals who are able and willing to make the following commitments:

 Communicate regularly with chapter membership via email; & make genuine attempts to attend 2 to 3 yearly meetings

-Make sure your pet wants the job & is ready: Obedience skills must be solid while working on a buckle collar or harness (no pinch or choke collars allowed).
-It is STRONGLY preferred that your dog has achieved the AKC's Canine Good Citizen certificate.
-Make sure your pet is the type that will truly enjoy going out & about and interacting with a wide variety of people, often in the presence of other animals (other LOAL pets, service animals or animals visiting clients at a facility).
+Make sure your pet wants the job & is ready: Obedience skills MUST be solid while working on a buckle collar or harness (no pinch or choke collars allowed).
+Every potential Love on a Leash team must pass the nationally required Control Evaluation, administered by a qualified trainer.
+Many of our teams have achieved the AKC Canine Good Citizen Award as a prepatory tool for Love on a Leash requirements.
+Please ensure sure your pet is the type that will truly enjoy going out & about and interacting with a wide variety of people, often in the presence of other animals (other LOAL pets, service animals or animals visiting clients at a facility).
 Not every pet wants this sort of job... just like people, pets each have their unique personalities and comfort zones.

 Make sure you want the job and can make the needed commitment.

-In addition to meeting national requirements, the St. Louis Chapter of Love on a Leash requires mandatory screening and training sessions (no fee for this), usually one time per week for 6 to 8 weeks where teams are provided advanced opportunities for practice and roleplay in the safety of a training environment.
-In addition, teams in training are required to attend a day long training seminar without their pet.
-Next, trainees participate in a minimum of 10 mentored visits with an approved trainer at preapproved sites.
+In addition to meeting national requirements, the St. Louis Chapter of Love on a Leash offers screening and training opportunities (no fee for this), usually one time per week for 4 to 6 weeks where teams are provided coaching sessions for practice and roleplay in the safety of a supportive training environment.
+In addition, a day long training seminar without pets is offered.
+Trainees participate in a minimum of 10 mentored visits with an approved supervisor at preapproved sites.
 Finally, approval and registration with national Love on a Leash completes the process.
-Our chapter Love on a Leash class is only available to St. Louis Chapter trainees.
-Enrollment in our training sessions is limited; classes are offered normally once or twice per year, usually on a week night.
+Our chapter Love on a Leash training / coaching sessions are only available to those interested in joining the St. Louis Chapter.
+Enrollment in coaching sessions is limited; classes are offered normally once or twice per year, usually on a week night.